ganbarodigital/go_scriptish/README.md

 ### WriteToFile()

-`WriteToFile()` writes the contents of the pipe's stdin to the given file.
+`WriteToFile()` writes the contents of the pipeline's `Stdin` to the given file.
 The existing contents of the file are replaced.

 If the file does not exist, it is created.